-Here's how to protect connected medical devices in the age of healthcare IoT.
+Here's how to protect against cyberattacks on medical devices in the age of healthcare IoT.

-- The most common types of threats are ransomware, malware, data breaches, DDoS and cryptojacking.
+- The healthcare industry is vulnerable to cyberattacks, including ransomware, malware, data breaches, DDoS and cryptojacking.

-- Patient care and safety, data loss, and damage to a healthcare provider's reputation are among the consequences of networks being attacked.
+- Patient care and safety, data loss, and damage to a healthcare provider's reputation are among the consequences of networks being breached.

 - To stop cyberattacks on medical devices, you need to monitor and segment devices, keep software updated, and implement a response plan to an attack.

 The internet of things – the ever-growing network of connected devices used throughout the world today – is especially prominent in modern businesses.
 From manufacturers to retailers, companies everywhere are implementing connected devices to capture more data across more business processes, and medical practices are no different.

 "Lots of IoT devices, coupled with the free flow of patient data in the network, create massive internal blind spots about what's happening," said Chris Morales, head of security analytics at Vectra.
 "The biggest threat is in the network, where perimeter security is blind."